Alberta lowering eligibility for AstraZeneca vaccine from age 55 to 40 Tuesday

 Health officials believe there are concerns over very rare blood clots detected in some jurisdictions — including two Canadians, one of those an Alberta man in his 60s announced Saturday.

-Alberta's Chief Medical Officer of Health Dr. Deena Hinshaw says officials are continuing to monitor the safety of all vaccines and added the risks of blood clots are extremely rare.
+Alberta's Chief Medical Officer of Health Dr. Deena Hinshaw says officials continue to monitor the safety of all vaccines and added the risks of blood clots are extremely rare.

 She says according to the latest statistics, the chances of blood clots are one case in 100,000 to 250,000 doses of vaccine.